Introduction Competition policy is a public policy which is aimed at ensuring that competition in…

 STEP I: Segregation

-- The first step is to determine the nature of the organisation that is whether the organisation is a Data controller or a Data processor.
-Data controllers are the ones who decide upon the purpose of the data and Data processors are the ones who directly are in the act of processing of the data.
+- The first step is to determine the nature of the organization that is whether the organization is a Data controller or a Data processor.
+Data controllers are the ones who decide upon the purpose of the data and Data processors are the ones who directly are in the act of processing the data.

 - Every company should have a complete list of all the personal information that is held by them, the source of information, and what is done with the data, meaning thereby, a complete record of the processing activities have to be maintained [Article 30].